mountaincharlie/fretboard-trainer/README.md

     * for the settings instead of creating any custom controls which may have unclear meaning.

 ### Aria-labels
+* To make their purpose clearer and for better accessability, these were addded to:
-* Added to the three game sections and the fretboard's div container, to make their purpose clearer.
+    * the three game sections
+    * the fretboard's div container
+    * the settings
+    * the settings buttons

 ### Attributes
 * Added the alt attribute to the logo image incase the image failed to loads and to increase screen reader accessability.